gvwilson/sensibleadventures/nardica/nardica.md

 to form an answer it was impossible for her to know.
 "Prolly hooks up to a centrifuge or somethin' for filterin' blood durin' surgery."

 "'Zat so?"
-Honesty's First said, impressed.
-She caught the part when Iffy threw it back to her and passed it to her Second, who studied it for a moment, shrugged as if to say,
+Honesty's First caught the part when Iffy threw it back to her and passed it to her Second, who studied it for a moment, shrugged as if to say,